Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Working toward deforestation-free supply chains is just a starting point.

-We also need to take action to help keep forests standing and to help restore degraded forests and natural ecosystems, while respecting the rights of Indigenous Peoples and Local Communities and promoting sustainable livelihoods.
+We also need to take action to help keep forests standing and to help restore degraded forests and natural ecosystems, while respecting the rights of Indigenous peoples and local communities and promoting sustainable livelihoods.

 Looking forward is essential.
 We aim to prevent deforestation and degradation, rather than responding after it has happened.
-To this end, we are identifying areas of future risks through a Forest Footprint methodology and engaging our suppliers to take preventative action where needed.
+To this end, we are identifying areas of future risks through a Forest Footprint methodology and engaging suppliers to take preventative action where needed.

 Where forest degradation has happened, we have set an ambitious reforestation goal: through our Global Reforestation Program we aim to grow 200 million trees by 2030 in and around farms where we source our key ingredients.